grantjenks/python-diskcache/docs/tutorial.rst

 -----

 The core of :doc:`DiskCache <index>` is :class:`diskcache.Cache` which represents a disk and file backed cache.
-As a Cache it supports a familiar Python Mapping interface with additional cache and performance parameters.
+As a Cache, it supports a familiar Python Mapping interface with additional cache and performance parameters.

     >>> from diskcache import Cache